kuttaineh/vid-dl/README.md

 > ie. y [https://youtu.be/Li_MGFRNqOE](https://youtu.be/Li_MGFRNqOE)[return]

-To access any of your downloaded video contents simply launch Finder and click on your Downloads folder.
-Any and all of your downloaded video content will be in that folder unless you moved them or encountered an error.
+To access any of video contents you've downloaded simply launch Finder and click on your Downloads folder.
+Any and all of the downloaded video content will be in that folder unless you moved them or encountered an error.
 If you failed to press d[return] prior to pressing y [web address] then the video may be in your home directory.
 To check your home directory in Finder click the Go menu and select Home.